otto-de/edison-microservice/README.md

    The workflow will:
    - Validate that the version matches `build.gradle` and is not a SNAPSHOT
+   - Extract the `## <version>` section from `CHANGELOG.md` as the GitHub release body
    - Run all tests
    - Publish artifacts to GitHub Packages and Maven Central
-   - Create a GitHub release with changelog
+   - Create a GitHub release with the changelog entry as release notes

 5. **Bump to the next snapshot version** after a successful release:
    ```